 The Five Hearts Mosaic

-Five mosaic hearts rise above the chancel at the center of the hall where the Mission Peak congregation holds services.
+Five mosaic hearts rise above the chancel at the center of Cole Hall where the Mission Peak congregation holds services.
 These were made by Don Ramie and Patricia Osage in May of 2015, using pieces of broken items parishioners were invited to bring from home for the purpose.
-The symbolism of what is broken made whole is intended.
+The symbolism of what is broken being made whole is intended.